compassus/compassus/README.md

 The wrapper will be passed a map with the keys below.
 If the wrapper is a simple function, the map will be passed as argument.
-If it is a component class, the map will be in the component's props (accessible through `om.next/props`).
+If it is a component class, the map will be in the component's computed props (accessible through `om.next/get-computed`).
 If the wrapper implements `om.next/IQuery`, its props will be the data that the query asks for.
-You'll find the map with the keys below in the component's computed props, accessible through `om.next/get-computed`.

   - :owner   - the parent component instance
   - :factory - the component factory for the current route